dojo/dojo.io/TUTORIAL.md

 Consider the knowledge level of the learner and make sure that the tutorial is written so that they can easily understand what is being taught.

-- **Don't** patronize the learner by explaining concepts that it is reasonable to assume that they know.
+- **Do not** patronize the learner by explaining concepts that it is reasonable to assume that they know.
 For example, it is reasonable to expect that a visitor to dojo.io knows what HTML is and what it is used for.
 There is no need to explain it to them.
 - **Do** take the time to explain concepts that might be new to them.
-Many Dojo 2 developers have been working with the concept of the virtual DOM and reactive programming for years, but the average front end developer probably doesn't have significant experience with these techniques.
+Many Dojo 2 developers have been working with the concept of the virtual DOM and reactive programming for years, but the average front end developer probably does not have significant experience with these techniques.
 Taking a few sentences (and linking to resources) to explain these concepts will help keep the learner from feeling overwhelmed.

 ### Story-arc in place

 Consider separating the tutorial into three major sections.

 - The beginning of the tutorial should contain some brief remarks about the concepts that will be discussed and how to get started with the demo project.
 When introducing the demo project, briefly describe what it already does as well as what features will be added or deficiencies will be addressed in the tutorial.
-If there is anything that the the learner should know before starting the tutorial, those prerequisites should also be listed in this section.
+If there is anything that the learner should know before starting the tutorial, those prerequisites should also be listed in this section.
 - The middle of the tutorial should take the learner on the journey through the content of the tutorial.
 It should be divided into sub-sections, each taking one step toward the ultimate solution.
 If possible, these subsections should setup the next problem to be solved, walk the learner through the solution, and then briefly recap what was done and why.
 - The ending section of the tutorial should provide a summary of what was discussed during the tutorial and revisit critical things for them to remember.
 It should also contain links to download the finished demo project as well as links to any tutorials that would be good next steps for the learner to take.